-The Show | Events command is used to display the event log of the customer's system.
+The Show | Events command is used to display the event log of your system.
 The event log may be scrolled by using the scroll bar or the cursor control keys.

 The Event Log must be Uploaded to view the latest events.